rubin-dp0/tutorial-notebooks/README.md

 # tutorial-notebooks

+**NEEDS TO BE UPDATED -- ADD LINK TO THE DP0.1 NB ARCHIVE**

-Tutorial Jupyter Notebooks for Data Preview 0, created and maintained by the Rubin Observatory Community Engagement Team.
+Tutorial Jupyter Notebooks for Data Preview 0.2, created and maintained by the Rubin Observatory Community Engagement Team.

 The `prod` branch will appear in IDF RSP users' home directories.